seraphinatarrant/plan-write-revise/README.md

 Make sure they are in the `models/` directory, with no nested folders.

 ### Install Requirements
-Use your favorite virtualenv manager and and install `requirements.txt` (in the root dir of this repo).
+Use your favorite virtualenv manager, with python=3.6, and install `requirements.txt` (in the root dir of this repo).
 Note that if you use a package manager like Anaconda, at the time of writing not all requirements are supported, so you will have to `pip install` whatever is missing into the conda/miniconda/etc environment.